Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ### Introspection Authentication

-As with [JWT Access Token Authentication](#jwt-access-token-authentication)), the introspection authentication relies on a bearer token that the client has already got from somewhere.
-The difference to stateless JWT authentication is that the plugin needs to call introspection endpoint of the identity provider to find out whether the token is valid and active.
+As with [JWT Access Token Authentication](#jwt-access-token-authentication)), the introspection authentication relies on a bearer token that the client has already gotten from somewhere.
+The difference to stateless JWT authentication is that the plugin needs to call the introspection endpoint of the identity provider to find out whether the token is valid and active.
 This makes it possible to issue opaque tokens to the clients.